goatshriek/stumpless/docs/dependencies.md

  * `ruby` for some of the development scripts.
 If you have bundler, you can use the Gemfile (run `bundle install` from the project root) to install all the gems you might need at once.
- * `indent` to format sources according to the project standard

 ## Simplified Wrapper Interface Generator (SWIG)
 The SWIG project is used to expose the functionality of Stumpless to languages